rencoding/userauth-api/README.md

 Swagger UI is configured to explore and test the Api endpoints.
 Api end-points are tested using Postman as well as Swagger

 User password is hashed using BCrypt.Net.BCrypt nuget package and stored.
 The secret key is used from appsettings.json

+Below is the Swagger UI Url to view the end-points /swagger/index.html